-Then, make sure that you do a redirect setup with the cloudflare page rule to always use HTTPS.
+Then, make sure that you do a redirect setup with the Cloudflare page rule to always use HTTPS.
 This function sets up a 301 redirect for all of your HTTP pages to use HTTPS.

 Expired + Existing Cache Duplicate

 Most of the WordPress cache plugins serve your webpages as static HTML files, this decreases page generation time.
-However, these static html files can stay on your server depending on how you configured.
+However, these static HTML files can stay on your server depending on how you configured.
 Now, you add Cloudflare on top of your cache setup.
 Cloudflare can take that static HTML, store it on their own pages as their own static cache.
 (If you use the page rule to “Cache everything”).
 If you set it up correctly, this setup is godly for informational websites that rely on little dynamic generation.

 Now imagine you do a major site change that involves site structural change which you change the URL’s around.
-But you did not clear the cache, so the old URL with the same content stay on the web.
-Even if you have the redirect in place on your original Wordpres site, Cloudflare still serves the old cache.
+But you did not clear the cache, so the old URL with the same content stays on the web.
+Even if you have the redirect in place on your original WordPress site, Cloudflare still serves the old cache.
 Then you will run into some serious duplicated content issue.